 What exactly is phonics?

 Phonics is knowing that sounds and letters have a relationship.
 In other words, it is the link between what we say and what we can read and write.
 Phonics offers beginning readers the strategies they need to sound out words.
 For example, kids learn that the letter D has the sound of "d" as in "doll."
 Then they learn how to blend letter sounds together to make words like dog.

 Why is it important?

 How does your child's school teach phonics?

 Systematically and sequentially.
 Teachers give children plenty of practice before moving on.
 Your child will read short, easy books, containing the particular letter sounds or words they're working on.
-You can help them practice by providing similar books at home, such as this BOB Books Beginning Readers box set.
+You can help them practice by providing similar books at home, such as those in this PAW Patrol Phonics Box Set.

 - Team up with the teacher.
-Ask how you can highlight phonics and reading outside of school, and share any concerns you have.
+Ask how you can highlight phonics and reading outside of class, and share any concerns you have.

 - Listen to your child read daily.
 If your child stumbles on a word, encourage them to sound it out.
 But if they still can't get it, provide the word so they don't get discouraged.

 - Boost comprehension.
 Ask questions like, "What do you think will happen next?" or "What did he mean by that?"
 Here are more great questions to ask during story time.

 - Revisit familiar books.
 It's okay if your child wants to re-read favorite books from earlier years.
 In fact, it's actually beneficial!

 - Read aloud.
 Choose books on topics that excite your child (get great suggestions from our numerous book lists), and read with gusto, using different voices for each character.

 - Spread the joy.
 Show your child how much you value reading by having plenty of books and magazines around the house.
 You'll teach phonics as well as cultivate a lifelong love of reading.